archethic-foundation/archethic-docs/docs/learn/transaction_chain.md

   - Ledger operations: Contains all the ledger operations that will be taken into account by the network
     - fee: Transaction's fee
     - transaction movements: Issuer and resolved transaction movements
-    - Node movements: Effective payment of the nodes involved during the validation
     - Unspent outputs: List of the remaining unspent outputs of the transaction chain after validation
   - Recipients: List of resolved addresses of the recipients
   - Errors: Any errors found in the validation (i.e. pending transaction error)